Tour gardens are pageant girls.

 Here’s what really happens to a tour garden before you walk through the arbor gate.

 If it’s a daylily tour, work begins about two years prior.
 Gardeners will purchase many, many daylilies that are newer cultivars.
 Daylily aficionados don’t want to see older plants.
 It takes at least two years to increase the number of fans–individual plants–for a good show.
 Daylily people want the newest and brightest.
 Also, the gardener needs to go around and make an inventory of all the plants they didn’t label.
-Every daylily in an official tour garden needs to be labeled with the name, year of introduction and hybridizer.
+Every daylily in an official tour garden must be labeled with the name, year of introduction, and hybridizer.
 Bill and I made a complete inventory and a map of our gardens.

 It took us two days, and I don’t even have that many daylilies.

-For three years prior, I bought garden markers.
+Three years prior, I bought garden markers.
 I am now very good friends with Bernie of Triple AAA Quality Engravers.
 You can use any kind of label, but these are the ones I chose because they don’t show up so much in photos if you’re not looking for them.
 Since the tour is over, I’ll move the labels behind the clumps.
 I’m not really a label person, but I’m glad to have the names of various plants at my fingertips.

 How does this compare to the pageant contestant?